w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/audio-description-does-not-overlap-other-audio.md

 status: developing
 ---

-Audio description is provided during existing pauses in dialogue and does not overlap other important audio.
+:term[Audio description] is provided during existing pauses in dialogue and does not overlap other important audio.